 Jonny Thyne · Los Angeles

-Refuse to Subscribe is the body of work I'm building against all of that.
-It's a podcast.
-It's an essay archive.
-It's a poetry practice.
-It's a coaching practice.
-But really, it's one project: the slow, careful work of taking your own life back.
+Refuse to Subscribe is the project I'm building against all of that.
+A podcast.
+A growing pile of essays.
+A poetry archive.
+It looks like a few different things, but it's really one thing: the slow, sometimes messy, sometimes uncomfortable work of taking your own goddamn life back.

 Los Angeles · Writing · Conversation · Presence

 I've had a full life, more than I could fit on this page.
 Relationships, therapy, meditation, falling down and getting up again, along with years of EMDR, taught me how to meet the hard parts and still keep showing up.
 I'm not here to teach what I've figured out.
-I'm here to share space with you, learn with you, and help guide you on your own path.
+I'm here to share what I'm still figuring out, in case any of it lands for you too.

 I'm a canvas still being painted.
 I don't have it all figured out.
 I don't have all the answers.
 I'm not better than anyone.
 I'm a flawed human with blind spots, committed to finding them and doing the work.
 My home is full of crystals, trailing vines, stacked books, and the amber light of a salt lamp at 2am.
 My friends tell me it looks like my brain splattered onto every surface in my abode.
 What can I say, I'm an intellectual realist who's whimsical at heart.